-Polystyrene materials are FDA approved for food contact making them a suitable material for a range of packaging applications in the food, medical, consumer goods, cosmetics and even industrial markets.
+PS materials are FDA approved for food contact, making them a suitable option for a range of packaging applications in the food, medical, consumer goods, cosmetics, and even industrial markets.

-Polystyrene is known as a very easy material to process in thermoforming and form-fill-seal processes.
-The inherent rigidity of this material offers key functionality such as the snap-ability and score-ability required for certain form-fill-seal packaging applications.
+Polystyrene is an easy material to thermoform and process on FFS equipment.
+The inherent rigidity of this material offers key functionality such as the snap and score required for certain multipack packaging applications.

-Polystyrene materials can be easily customized to make packaging projects stand out with variety of options including custom colors & coextruded bi-colors, custom embossing, decorative film lamination, and high-gloss COEX and is compatible with printing processes.
+Polystyrene materials can be customized to meet both performance and functional requirements with a variety of options including custom blends, enhanced barrier structures, colors, coextruded bi-colors, and high-gloss COEX — and it is compatible with printing processes.

 ● Laminated barrier HIPS